How to Dry Summer Squash: An Illustrated Guide

 - Sharp knife

-- Foof dehydrator, or wire screens (if drying squash chips outside, cover screens with tea towels or enclose them in pillow cases)
+- Food dehydrator or wire screens (if drying squash chips outside, cover screens with tea towels or enclose them in pillowcases)

 - Salt, fine grind

-Step Two - Dry and Store Your Summer Squash Chips
+Step 2: Dry and Store Your Summer Squash Chips

 How to Rehydrate and Cook With Your Squash Chips